wendaobao/thomeflocker_frontend/navigation/rate_and_relate/book-reviews.md

         // Function to toggle the like and update the counter function toggleLike() {
+            // Toggle the liked state
             liked = !liked;

-            document.getElementById('heart').innerText = liked ? '❤️' : '♡';
+            // Update the heart icon based on the liked state document.getElementById('heart').innerText = liked ? '❤️' : '♡';

             // Update like count based on liked state